 Many of our services require a diagnosis of severe and persistent mental illness such as schizophrenia, schizoaffective disorder, and bipolar disorder.
 If you have questions about getting a mental health assessment, or if you or a loved one are struggling with mental illness or chronic homelessness, call our Community Access team at (651) 925-8490.
 From there, our staff will ask questions to learn about your current situation and needs, so they can connect you to the best care.

-If you are in need of residential crisis services or looking for a crisis bed, Guild’s Maureen’s House can help.
-To get started with a phone screen, call (612) 267-5242.
+If you are in need of residential crisis services or looking for a crisis bed, Guild’s Crisis Stabilization Services can help.
+Call our Crisis Stabilization Services team at (612) 267-5242 for Maureen’s House in South St. Paul or (651) 347-9889 for Guild Crisis and Recovery Center in Savage to get started with a phone screen.

 CARF has accredited Guild for the following services: Assertive Community Treatment (ACT), Youth ACT, Targeted Case Management, Intensive Residential Treatment Services, Crisis Services, Employment Services, Behavioral Home Health, Care Coordination, and Community Access.